Rabios/Rabios/README.md

 Hello everyone!

-My name's Rabia Alhaffar and nicknamed "steria773" (No case sensitivity),16 years old teenager from syria,And muslim
+My name's Rabia Alhaffar and nicknamed "steria773" at age of 16 from syria, And muslim!

 [![Rabia's github stats](https://github-readme-stats.vercel.app/api?username=Rabios&show_icons=true&theme=synthwave)](https://github.com/anuraghazra/github-readme-stats)
 [![Top langauges used by Rabia](https://github-readme-stats.vercel.app/api/top-langs/?username=Rabios&show_icons=true&layout=compact&theme=synthwave)](https://github.com/anuraghazra/github-readme-stats)

 ## What do you work?

-Indie game developer,Loves to make fun when there is way to make it!
+Indie game developer, Loves to make fun when there is way to make it!

-I also work as web developer,I rarely develop softwares when it comes to do some stuff!
+I also work as web developer, I rarely develop softwares when it comes to do some stuff!

 ## What are you favourite programming languages?